varun-ramani/zconfer_repo/README.md

-# zconfer_repo
+# ZConfer's Plugin Repository
-ZConfer's plugin repository.
+This repository provides install and uninstall scripts for ZConfer's plugins.